Introduction to the Clinical Trials Regulation (536/2014) has been saved

 - bridging the transition period between Directive and Regulation.

-With these operational challenges in mind, it is important for organisations to prepare well for the upcoming implementation of the Clinical Trial Regulation.
+With these operational challenges in mind, it is important for organisations to prepare well for the upcoming implementation of the Clinical Trials Regulation.
 In this blog series we will zoom in on these operational challenges in more detail.
 The next blog will focus on the requirement of a legal representative in Europe and the considerations for organisations.

 open in new window Read blog 2 here